-EMEC 380-389 | LABORATORY TOPICS IN MECHANICAL ENGINEERING (0-3-1)
+EMEC 380-389 | LABORATORY TOPICS IN MECHANICAL ENGINEERING (0-3-1) Prerequisite: approval of the Dean | Upon Demand

 Laboratory topics of interest to students and faculty which are not available in the existing Mechanical Engineering curriculum will be offered through this course.
 Prior approval of the course material and syllabus by the Dean is required.